Most leaders don’t struggle with vision. They struggle with translation.

 O = Objective (How will we measure progress?)

+The Objective defines what success looks like in measurable terms.
 An objective is “a specific result that a person or system aims to achieve within a time frame and with available resources.”

 Example: